Jai Jai Jai Bajrang Bali

-The storyline of the series focuses on Hanuman as the avatar of Lord Shiva.
-The events depicted are some of the lesser-known mythological events surrounding the trials and tribulations of Hanuman, while he was combating the evil and malevolent forces espoused by characters such as Raavana.
-Through the course of the show, the makers of the series plan to reveal the miraculous powers and the immeasurable physical strength Hanuman derives from Lord Shiva, which ultimately helps him pursue his noble endeavors and win his fights against all evil forces he encounters.
+The storyline of the series focuses on Hanuman as the avatar of Shiva.
+The events depicted are some of the lesser-known ones surrounding the trials and tribulations of Hanuman, while he was combating the evil and malevolent forces espoused by characters such as Raavana.
+Through the course of the show, the makers of the series plan to reveal the miraculous powers and the immeasurable physical strength Hanuman derives from Shiva, which ultimately helps him pursue his noble endeavors and win his fights against all evil forces he encounters.

 Plot

 Panchamuki Anjaneya Swami Temple; Karnataka

 Hanuman proves Varun wrong when Dhartidhol Prasad comes with an answer and at same time Arun shouts the answer.
 Pradhan Jaipal announces the last competition of Mallayudh that should be started.
 The first Mallayudh happens between Dhartidhol Prasad and Sanjay followed by Mukesh competing with Arun and then between Varun and Vikram.
 The competitions for the Swayamvar ends up with Varun scoring the highest points and winning the competitions.
 But suddenly Sanchita stands up with a question for contestants and then to decide the winner.
 Arun gives right answer and wins the Swayamvar.
 Sanchita happily accepts Arun as his husband.

 Arun gives the right answer and wins the Swayamvar.
 Sanchita happily accepts Arun as his husband.
 Losing the Swayamvar, Varun gets upset and angry.
 He goes to Mahanand to help him out to get Sanchita.
 Tantrik Mahanand asks hundred gold coins from Varun.
 Arun and Sanchita are getting married whereas Varun comes home to get some gold coins for tantrik Mahanand.
 Sanchita asks Hanuman to get her conch from Kishkinda for worshipping Lord Shiva.
 After the marriage, Arun and Sanchita head towards their home and Hanuman leaves for Kishkinda.
 Mahanand is happy to see gold brought by Varun.
 Village ladies welcome Sanchita to Arun's house and get tensed about Varun.

 King Kesari and mata Anjana discuss about whether Hanuman will stay in Kishkinda or will return to Sumeru.
 On first night, Sanchita gives gift to Arun.
 But Arun is not able to find his gift which he has bought for Sanchita.
 Varun gives fruits as a gift to Arun and Sanchita.
 On his way to Kishkinda, Hanuman encounters with Pakshiraj Sampati (king of birds).
 He explains Hanuman the entire incidence that how he lost his wings for protecting his younger brother Jatayu.
 Hanuman advises him to worship Lord Ram to get rid of his sins.
 Arun feels uneasy after eating the fruit given by Varun and he goes out of the hut.
 Hanuman along with Jamvant comes to Rajdarbar to meet Bali and Sugreev.